Skip to main content

 freshwater, invasive species, human impacts

-Emma Rosi is advancing our understanding of how land use, urbanization, and climate change shape freshwater ecosystems, with projects exploring environmental contaminants such as pharmaceutical and personal care products, aging wastewater infrastructure, environmental implications of agricultural GMOs, and the effects of dams.
+Emma Rosi advanced our understanding of how land use, urbanization, and climate change shape freshwater ecosystems, with projects exploring environmental contaminants such as pharmaceutical and personal care products, aging wastewater infrastructure, environmental implications of agricultural GMOs, and the effects of dams.

-Rosi directs the Baltimore Ecosystem Study (BES), a National Science Foundation Long Term Ecological Research site.
-As part of BES, Rosi is exploring the role that failing wastewater infrastructure plays in polluting streams and creating antibiotic-resistant ‘superbugs’.
-She is also revealing how prescription and illicit drugs that enter our waterways impact freshwater quality and aquatic life.
+Rosi directed the Baltimore Ecosystem Study (BES), a National Science Foundation Long Term Ecological Research site.
+As part of BES, Rosi explored the role that failing wastewater infrastructure plays in polluting streams and creating antibiotic-resistant microbes.
+She also revealed how prescription and illicit drugs that enter our waterways impact freshwater quality and aquatic life.

-Rosi is a leader in the field of freshwater science and has conducted research on the role of emerging contaminants shaping these systems.
-Rosi serves on the US Environmental Protection Agency’s Science Advisory Board and her research has implications for our understanding of anthropogenic stressors on freshwater ecosystems.
+Rosi is a leader in the field of freshwater science, is a Fellow of the Society for Freshwater Science and has conducted research on the role of emerging contaminants shaping these systems.
+Rosi served on the US Environmental Protection Agency’s Science Advisory Board and her research has implications for our understanding of anthropogenic stressors on freshwater ecosystems.